utterance/utterances/README.md

 * Styled with [Primer](http://primercss.io/), the css toolkit that powers GitHub. :art:
 * 9 KB gzipped.
 Vanilla TypeScript.
 No font downloads or script dependencies. :shipit:

-> :construction: *4/30/2017 - utterances is under active development and is not ready for production use.*

 ## how it works

 Utterances runs in an iframe.
 Upon load, the GitHub [issue search API](https://developer.github.com/v3/search/#search-issues) is used to find the issue associated with the page based on `url`, `pathname` or `title`.
 The issue's comments are displayed in the familiar GitHub style.